 If you have a family history of breast or other type of cancer, your health care provider can help you understand how this impacts your risk of breast cancer.

 The Office of the Surgeon General and the National Human Genome Research Institute (part of the National Institutes of Health, Department of Health and Human Services) created an online tool called “My Family Health Portrait” that you can use to create a chart of your family’s health history.
 This chart may be useful in discussions with your provider about your family history of breast cancer and/or other health conditions.

 Learn more about talking with your health care provider.

 Some people may not know their family medical history.
 Risk assessment tools such as the Breast Cancer Risk Assessment Tool (Gail model) can estimate your breast cancer risk without this information.
-However, it will be less accurate without family history details.
+However, it will be less accurate without your family history details.